TreeLine (outliner)

 TreeLine is a free and simple outliner with advanced data element definition and export abilities.
 It uses a basic tree structure to organize information, and allows the user to define different types of nodes and leaves.

 File formats

 Export

 TreeLine outlines can be exported as HTML, per-data type user defined formatting.
 In addition, it supports exporting outlines as an OpenDocument ODT file, OPML, various delimited text file formats, and as "plain" XML.

 Import

-TreeLine can open "plain" XML files, displaying the contents as an outline.
-It can import browser bookmarks.
+TreeLine can import plain text, tab indented, delimited table files, Mozilla and XBEL format bookmarks, generic XML files, ODF text documents and older TreeLine formats.

 File format

-TreeLine uses a simple XML syntax to store data, with a .trl extension.
+TreeLine uses a simple JSON syntax to store data, with .trln extension.
+Versions before 3.0.0 used XML symtax with .trl extension.